nuravenna/GA_capstone/README.md

 Rather than making the decision myself (and possibly being constrained by my biases), I left the determination of what was an extremist vs nonextremist subreddit up to the University of Amsterdam researchers, who had chosen which subreddits to collect in order to test for extremist language.
 The results of their classification model, using their extreme speech lexicon, confirmed their initial judgements on which were and were not 'extremist' subreddits, and Reddit itself later provided vindication by banning two of the subreddits in question just seven months after the study (the third extremist subreddit, TheRedPill, remains accessible but has been in quarantine since 2018).

 The data:
-    -The dataset I used was a randomly sampled subset of 40_000 observations from the larger (3.5 million) dataset of subreddit posts scraped from Reddit
+- The dataset I used was a randomly sampled subset of 40_000 observations from the larger (3.5 million) dataset of subreddit posts scraped from Reddit
-    -The classes were equal, 50% extremist subreddits (from The_Donald, TheRedPill and ChapoTrapHouse, 20_000 total) and 50% non-extremist subreddits (from the r/politics subreddit, 20_000 total), so any successful model would have to have an accuracy of more than 50%
+- The classes were equal, 50% extremist subreddits (from The_Donald, TheRedPill and ChapoTrapHouse, 20_000 total) and 50% non-extremist subreddits (from the r/politics subreddit, 20_000 total), so any successful model would have to have an accuracy of more than 50%

 The best-performing model:
-    -The best performing model was a Logistic Regression model, run across the raw text after count vectorization (unigrams only, no maximum features, no stopword removal)
+- The best performing model was a Logistic Regression model, run across the raw text after count vectorization (unigrams only, no maximum features, no stopword removal)
-    -This model had an accuracy score of 67%, with a recall score of 70%, a precision score of 66% and an F1 score of 68%
+- This model had an accuracy score of 67%, with a recall score of 70%, a precision score of 66% and an F1 score of 68%

 Conclusion:
 It is possible to create a model to classify extremist from non-extremist text, even in the case where there are some topical overlaps between the observations labeled extremist vs non-extremist.
 This is good news, because the authors of extremist language are getting increasingly canny and sophisticated about creating new content, both from a logistical standpoint (e.g, creating new subreddits, social media profiles, etc, as old ones are discovered and shut down) as well as from a linguistic standpoint (e.g. creating slang, masked and coded language, obscure vernacular and other rapid lexical innovation to encode and disperse their beliefs).